Let’s shop at Tsukiji Market！

 - Tsukiji Market is home to many sushi shops and restaurants.
 There are several traditional sushi restaurants serving sashimi (raw fish) and sushi (raw fish over rice).

 - Sashimi Rice Bowl海鮮丼

-- One way to enjoy tasty raw fish at a very reasonable price is to give “Donburi,” or in short, Don, a try.
+- One way to enjoy tasty raw fish at a very reasonable price is to give “Donburi,” or ‘Don` in short, a try.
 Sashimi Don consists of a bowl of hot cooked rice with raw fish of your choice.
-When in doubt as to what to do, just watch the guy sitting near you and follow his every move!
+When in doubt as to what to do, just watch the person sitting near you and follow his every move!

-- You can enjoy a wide variety of popular and traditional Japanese food to choose from: ramen, soba and udon, tempura, and “unagi,” or eels.
+- You can enjoy a wide variety of popular and traditional Japanese food to choose from: ramen, soba and udon, tempura, and “unagi”(eels).
 Most eateries open for early birds, for both shoppers and workers in the market.
 That is why such eateries are relatively casual in style and reasonable.
-Give any one of them a try!

 - Tea Rooms and Coffee Shops軽食・喫茶